Cruise cut short as passenger tests positive for COVID-19

 Cruise cut short as passenger tests positive for COVID-19New

-SINGAPORE (AP) — A passenger on board a Royal Caribbean “cruise to nowhere” has been diagnosed with the coronavirus, prompting the vessel to return early to Singapore port.
-Royal Caribbean said in a statement that a guest on the Quantum of the Seas ship “tested positive for coronavirus after checking in with our medical team.”
-It said all guests and crew who had close contact with this guest have been isolated and tested negative for the virus.
-It said the ship had returned to port Wednesday and will allow guests to leave after contact tracing is completed.
-Singapore recently began a “safe cruising” pilot program allowing cruise ships to make round trips to Singapore with no port of call in between and heightened safety measures.
+SINGAPORE (AP) — An elderly passenger on board a Royal Caribbean “cruise to nowhere” has been diagnosed with the coronavirus, prompting the vessel to return early to Singapore.
+Annie Chang at Singapore’s Tourism Board said the 83-year-old guest aboard the Quantum of the Seas tested positive for COVID-19 after reporting to the ship’s medical center with diarrhea.
+All those in close contact with the man have been isolated and tested negative for the virus.
+Chang said Wednesday that guests can only leave after contact tracing is completed and everyone on board is tested.
+Singapore recently began a “safe cruising” pilot program allowing cruise ships to make round trips to Singapore with no port of call in between and heightened safety measures including pre-boarding testing for passengers.